 Rates of HIV transmission from women to their babies in the UK are low.

-In 2015, just over 1% of new HIV diagnoses in the UK (79 cases) were cases of mother-to-child transmission, which were almost exclusively acquired abroad.
+In 2016, less than 1% of new HIV diagnoses in the UK (41 cases) were cases of mother-to-child transmission, which were almost exclusively in cases where the child was born abroad (all but five).

-The number of mother-to-child transmissions was reduced dramatically in the UK thanks to:
+The number of mother-to-child transmissions remains low in the UK thanks to:

 Thanks to all these methods, the chances of a woman with HIV having a baby that is HIV negative have increased dramatically.
 They now stand at over 99% in general and 99.9% for women on successful antiretroviral treatment with an undetectable viral load.